lantip/hipku/README.md

 ### Changelog

-    use hipku.id.js or index.id.js for Bahasa Indonesia version. it's not necesserally a haiku, unfortunately.
+    use hipku.id.js or index.id.js for Bahasa Indonesia version. the ipv6 version is still not tested.